Call for Papers – vol. 11 / issue 1 (April 2023)

 - In the text, a work is referred to as follows: Průcha (2012) or (Průcha, 2012) or (Průcha, 2012, p.
 51).

 - The work of three or more authors is referred to as follows: Klusák et al. (2012).

 - Literature contains only works referred to in the text.

 - The works are listed alphabetically by the author’s surname, and they are not numbered.
-APA guidelines (American Psychological Association, Sixth Edition) are used for literature editing.
+APA guidelines (American Psychological Association, Seventh Edition) are used for literature editing.

 - Tollingerová, D., Knězů.
 V., & Kulič, V. (1966).
 Programované učení.
 Praha: SPN.